Reflected random walks and unstable Martin boundary: Preliminary results to the proof of Theorem

 \subsection{One-dimensional stationary probabilities}

-In the forthcoming proof of Theorem~\ref{thm:main-2}, we need to identify the invariant measure of the stationary Markov chain $X_1$ defined in \eqref{local_trans_probabilities_1}, which is a one-dimensional reflected random walk on $\N$.
-The transitions of $X_1$ are as follows: for any $k,\ell\in\N$,
+In the forthcoming proof of Theorem~\ref{thm:main-3}, we need to identify the invariant measure of the stationary Markov chain $X_1$ defined in \eqref{local_trans_probabilities_1}, which is a one-dimensional reflected random walk on $\N$, whose transitions are given in Equation~\eqref{eq:distrib_p_1}.
+Using our notation \eqref{eq:kernels}, the associated kernels are $Q(x,1)$ (in the regime when $k\geq k_0$) and $q''_k(x,1)$ (when $0\leq k<k_0$).